arshiya692002/SELF_AND_SEMI_SUPERVISED/README.md

 This project is a part of our **major B.Tech project** at the **Indian Institute of Information Technology, Allahabad**, under the supervision of **Dr. Sonali Agarwal**.
 It presents an empirical comparison of advanced learning strategies for scenarios with limited labeled medical data, using TissueMNIST and PathMNIST datasets.

+---

 ##  Project Objectives

 - Evaluate self-supervised vs. semi-supervised learning approaches on medical imaging datasets.
 - Improve classification accuracy under limited-label settings.
 - Optimize model configurations for practical healthcare scenarios.

+---

 ##  Models Implemented

 ### Self-Supervised Learning

 - **DINO**: Uses a student-teacher architecture with exponential moving average updates.
 - **SwAV**: Learns representations by clustering and swapping assignments between augmented views.

 ### Semi-Supervised Learning

-- **SimMatchV2**: Integrates classification, consistency regularization, and similarity-based learning for improved semi-supervised training.
+- **SimMatchV2**: Combines classification, consistency regularization, and similarity-based alignment.

+---

 ##  Datasets Used

 - **TissueMNIST**: Histological colorectal cancer tissue images.
 - **PathMNIST**: Pathology images from colorectal cancer studies.

-> These datasets are not included in the repository due to GitHub’s file size limits.
+>  These datasets are not included in the repository due to GitHub's 100 MB size limit.

+---

-## 📥 Dataset Download Instructions
+##  Dataset Download Instructions

-Please download and place the `.npz` files in a folder named `dataset/` inside the project root:
+Please download and place the `.npz` files inside a folder named `dataset/` at the root level:

 - [Download TissueMNIST (tissuemnist.npz)](https://drive.google.com/your_tissuemnist_link)
 - [Download PathMNIST (pathmnist.npz)](https://drive.google.com/your_pathmnist_link)

+---

 ## Performance Comparison